 - ◆ This is a cubicle-mounted unit.
-It is not suitable for wall-mounting. - ♦ Mount 890's side-by-side vertically on a solid, flat, normally cool, non-flammable, vertical surface. - ◆ The unit(s) can be DIN rail or panel mounted. - Fit the 890 Installation kit to the bottom of the drive. - ◆ Adequate ventilation must be provided. - ♦ Avoid excessive vibration. - ◆ The earth points (D, E, G, M & S) are shown separated it may be possible to use one large star point without EMC problems, this will depend upon your application.
+It is not suitable for wall-mounting. - ♦ Mount 890's side-by-side vertically on a solid, flat, normally cool, non-flammable, vertical surface. - ◆ Adequate ventilation must be provided. - ♦ Avoid excessive vibration. - ◆ The earth points (E, G, M & S) are shown separated it may be possible to use one large star point without EMC problems, this will depend upon your application.